 - Non-monetary exception – this exception applies to the payment of non-monetary compensation to a physician of up to $300 per year, if the physician did not solicit the compensation and it does not take into account the value or volume of referrals.

 A physician practice would be well advised to have standards and procedures that encourage compliance with the physician self-referral law.
+Stark Law Attorney, Barney Cohen, has experience helping physicians develop standards and procedures.
 Remuneration for referrals is illegal because it can distort medical decision-making, cause overutilization of services or supplies, increase costs to Federal health care programs, and result in unfair competition by shutting out competitors who are unwilling to pay for referrals.
 Remuneration for referrals can also affect the quality of patient care by encouraging physicians to order services or supplies based on profit rather than the patients’ best medical interests.

 In particular, arrangements with hospitals, hospices, nursing facilities, home health agencies, durable medical equipment suppliers, pharmaceutical manufacturers and vendors are areas of potential concern.
 Whenever a physician practice intends to enter into a business arrangement that involves making referrals, the arrangement should be reviewed by legal counsel familiar with the physician self-referral law.